faskowit/brain-networks-across-the-web/README.md

 * [Patania (2019)](https://github.com/alpatania/AHBA_microarray_Mapper) - Github repo to make microarray data from paper [Patania (2019)](https://www.mitpressjournals.org/doi/abs/10.1162/netn_a_00094).
 * [PsychEncode](http://resource.psychencode.org/#Pipeline) - Download some gene expression matricies for the PFC here.
 * [SLIM](http://fcon_1000.projects.nitrc.org/indi/retro/southwestuni_qiu_index.html) - Func networks from a test-retest sample from China.
+* [StudyForrest](https://github.com/psychoinformatics-de/studyforrest-data-aggregate) - Time series of people watching Forrest Gump in the scanner, part of the wider [StudyForrest project](http://studyforrest.org/).
 * [The R-fMRI Network](http://rfmri.org/DownloadRfMRIMaps) - Lots of func networks from Chinese mega-consortium.
 * [UMCD](http://umcd.humanconnectomeproject.org/) - USC Multimodal Connectivity Database, with brain networks constructed from a wide range of datasets
   * A list of the available datasets in the UMCD can be found [here](http://umcd.humanconnectomeproject.org/umcd/default/browse_studies).